espocrm/documentation/docs/user-guide/reports.md

 At *Filters* section, you can specify criteria that determines what records will be listed in your report.
 You can use logical operators 'OR' and 'AND' here.

-*Runtime Filters* allow you to specify different filters before you run the report.
+*Runtime Filters* allow you to specify criteria before running a report.

 You can **export** list report results to XLSX (Excel) and CSV formats.